bandawalanaman/Netflix_data_analysis/README.md

 - **Content Added Per Year**
 - **Top 10 Directors with Most Titles**

-All visualizations are created using clean and understandable bar charts (horizontal and vertical), following good data storytelling practices.
+All visualizations are created using clean and understandable bar charts (horizontal and vertical), following good data presenting practices.